 Getting fit for the Salkantay Trek

-A sure way to become good at what you do is exercise.
+A sure way to become good at what you do is to exercise.
 The best approach to hiking is hiking.
 Since you are interested in the Salkantay trek, we assume that you already like to go hiking.
 Walk a bit more.
 If you’re lucky enough to be surrounded by hills or even mountains, it’s time to see them more often.
 When?
 If you are new, we recommend that you start six months before your scheduled departure.
-Just go one (or more) hour (s) a week.
+Just go one (or more) hours (s) a week.
 When you get the hang of it, after about three weeks, it’s time to increase your intensity.
-Take a package of 10 to 15 kg and complete your week by a longer hike of three hours.
+Take a package of 10 to 15 kg and complete your week with a longer hike of three hours.
 If this lifestyle is new to you, you will soon be able to feel the benefits of trekking.